 Discrimination and Sexual Harassment

-- A former China Renaissance Securities employee in a sexual harassment and discrimination lawsuit in New York Supreme Court brought against the company and two of its employees.
+- A Chinese-American woman in a sexual harassment and discrimination complaint against a Chinese-based investment bank and two of its employees.
+The matter settled prior to trial.

 - An employee at Dentons, the international law firm, in defense of claims of sexual harassment, a highly publicized “#MeToo” claim.